Getting user data on the Frontend

 Getting email from the JWT

-In addition to the user ID, you can also fetch the current email address, including its verification status and whether it is set as the primary email.
+Beyond the user ID, you can also extract the current email address from the JWT, including its verification status and primary email designation.

 import { cookies } from "next/headers";